RickStrahl/Westwind.Scripting/ScriptAndTemplates.md

 * **[File Script Processing](#westwindscripting-scripts-and-template-processing)**
 File based processing in essence works the same as string template processing, but with files you can take advantage of Layout pages that act as a master template into which detail/content pages are embedded.
 This is useful for Web output which often uses site branding or base site chrome into which specific content is rendered.
 File scripts can specify `{{ Script.Layout = "Master.html" }}` and can embed `{{ Script.Section("Headers") }}` that allow injecting the script into the Layout page via `{{ Script.RenderSection("Headers") }}`.

-In short file based templates are useful for Web site based content, while template scripts tend to be more useful for common text and code generation tasks.
+In short file based templates are useful for multi-page Web site content, while template scripts tend to be more useful for common text and code generation tasks.

 ## String Template Script Execution: ScriptParser
 Template script execution allows you to transform a block of text with embedded C# expressions to make the text dynamic by using the `ScriptParser` class.
 It uses HandleBars like syntax with `{{ }}` expressions and `{{%  }}` code statements that allow for structured operations like `if` blocks or `for`/`while` loops.